Swayam04600/CodeFusion/README.md

-# WebSynth
+# CodeFusion

-WebSynth is a compiler that can compile HTML, CSS, and JavaScript into a cohesive web application.
+CodeFusion is a compiler that can compile HTML, CSS, and JavaScript into a cohesive web application.
 It simplifies the development process by merging the three core web technologies and generating optimized code for web deployment.

 ## Features